nseedio/nseed/docs/Conventions.md

     ThirdParty/CommandLineUtils

-Commit that code in a commit with the message "Take over <Library name>".
+Commit that code in a commit with the message "feat: Take over <Library name>".

 Adjust the embedded code.
 Adjustment should be as little as possible, mostly to make the code compileable.
 Make all the types internal.

-Commit the changes in a commit with the message "Adjust <Library Name>".
+Commit the changes in a commit with the message "refactor: Adjust <Library Name>".
 This way we can always track the changes done to the original source code.

 Add the appropriate entry to the [third-party licenses file](../licenses/README.md).